CORPORATE GOVERNANCE PRACTICE

 1. Procedures for putting forward proposals at the annual general meeting ("AGM")

-The request will be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order, the Company Secretary will report back the request to the Board of Directors to include the resolution in the agenda for the AGM.
+The request may be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order (where such verification is sought), the Company Secretary will report back the request to the Board of Directors to include the resolution in the agenda for the AGM.
 If the written request has been verified as not in order, the requisitionists will be advised of this outcome and accordingly, the proposed resolution will not be included in the agenda for the AGM.

 2. Procedures for Shareholders to propose a person for election as a Director

-If a shareholder wishes to propose a person other than a Director of the Company (the “Director”) for election as a Director, the shareholder must deposit a written notice (the “Notice”) to the principal place of business of the Company in Hong Kong at: 6H, 9 Queen’s Road Central, Central District, Hong Kong or the branch share registrar of the Company: Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen’s Road East, Hong Kong for the attention of the Company Secretary.
+If a shareholder wishes to propose a person other than a Director of the Company (the “Director”) for election as a Director, the shareholder must deposit a written notice (the “Notice”) to the registered office of the Company at: 6H, 9 Queen’s Road Central, Central District, Hong Kong, for the attention of the Company Secretary.

-The Notice will be verified with the Company's branch share registrar and upon their confirmation that the request is proper and in order.
-The Company Secretary of the Company will ask the nomination committee of the Company and the Board of Directors of the Company to consider including the resolution in the agenda for the general meeting proposing such person to be elected as a Director.
+The Notice may be verified with the Company's share registrar and upon their confirmation that the request is proper and in order (where such verification is sought), the Company Secretary will ask the nomination committee of the Company and the Board of Directors of the Company to consider including the resolution in the agenda for the general meeting proposing such person to be elected as a Director.

 3. Procedures for convening a general meeting ("GM") by Shareholders

-Shareholder(s) representing at least 5% of the total voting rights of all the shareholders having the right to vote at GM may request the Company to convene a GM by depositing a written request to 6H, 9 Queen’s Road Central, Hong Kong, the registered office of the Company, for the attention of Company Secretary.
+Shareholder(s) representing at least 5% of the total voting rights of all the shareholders having the right to vote at GMs may request the Company to convene a GM.
+The request may be sent to the Company in hard copy or in electronic form (including by depositing such document(s) at 6H, 9 Queen’s Road Central, Hong Kong, the registered office of the Company, for the attention of the Company Secretary).

 The written request: